louis030195/hcs-sandbox/README.md

 # HCS Sandbox

-Kubernetes experience for Windows computer use agents based on Host Compute Service (HCS) APIs - the same APIs that power Windows Sandbox and Docker on Windows.
+Kubernetes for Windows computer use agents.

 ## Features